 Persuasion takes place in degrees.
 You may be persuaded to open an email with a subject line that says ‘limited offer’ as it piques your curiosity.
 But you may not find the email body text convincing enough to sign up for that offer.
 If you are the sender of the email, you may argue that the communication succeeded in crossing the first threshold.
 And is hence, partially successful.
 But someone else may argue that since the email failed to elicit the response you aimed for, the exercise was a total failure.

-This is an insightful article that analyses the persuasion techniques that those who worked closely with Apple founder Steve Jobs employed from time to time to convince him to rethink his position.
+This is an insightful article that analyses the persuasion techniques.
+This was employed from time to time by those who worked closely with Apple founder Steve Jobs to convince him to rethink his position.

 Communication that only impresses but does not elicit a response is not persuasive writing.
 Inspirational yes, but not influential.
 So what must your writing contain to rise above the mediocre and drive someone to change her mind or take an action?

 Greek philosopher Aristotle pointed to three intrinsic characteristics of persuasive writing – ethos, pathos and logos, or credibility, emotion and logic.
 They are not mutually exclusive characteristics but they supplement one another in ways that may not be immediately apparent.